voxpupuli/puppet-openvox_bootstrap/README.md

 Bolt's
 [apply_prep](https://www.puppet.com/docs/bolt/latest/plan_functions#apply-prep)
-function ensures that the latest version of Puppet:tm: is installed on a node by calling the puppet_agent::install task if the agent is not detected on the node.
+function ensures that the latest version of Puppet<sup>:tm:</sup> is installed on a node by calling the puppet_agent::install task if the agent is not detected on the node.